TBeijen/tbnl-hugo/content/post/2023-06-10-shifting-left-feature-deploys.md

 Rule of thumb: Keep the scope as small as possible.
 It will probably be easier from a devops perspective and easier to reason about.

-To illustrate:
+To illustrate, small scope:

-TODO: Illustration small scope, large scope
+{{< figure src="/img/feature_deploys_scope_small.png" title="Small scope" >}}

+And large scope.
+Note how choosing to deploy a relational database as a container can greatly speed up, and reduce ops complexity of the feature deployment:

+{{< figure src="/img/feature_deploys_scope_large.png" title="Large scope variations" >}}

 ## Example implementation

-At NU.nl there are some applications we have implemented feature deploys for.
-Most of our applications are fronted by Akamai.
-Let's take a more in-depth look at the Backend-for-Frontends that is used by our mobile apps.
+Let's take a more in-depth look at the feature deploy setup for the BFF (Backend for Frontends) that is used by our mobile apps.

-To address the 'should we?' question: An API returning JSON is typically easy to test in fully automated.
+To address the 'should we?' question: An API returning JSON is typically easy to test in fully automated way.
 However, we still get value out of feature deploys:

 * Teams are cross-functional.
 While one developer works on the API part, mobile app developers can work on corresponding changes based on the feature deploy.
+* We can use the feature deploy to run e2e tests.
 * We control many aspects of service integrations via the BFF, such as advertising and event tracking.
-Sending the _intended_ data can be unit tested, but ensuring it is the _correct_ data often requires some back-and-forthing with other departments.
-Feature deploys help us in shortening that feedback loop and ensuring corectness _before_ we ship.
+Sending the _intended_ data can be unit tested, but ensuring it is the _correct_ data often requires some back-and-forth-ing with other departments.
+Feature deploys help us in shortening that feedback loop and ensuring correctness _before_ we ship.

 Our feature deploy setup looks like this: